 Mask wipes, mask strap pads and custom CPAP pillows are popular and effective comfort items.
 Each of these items are crafted especially for CPAP therapy, often by CPAP users themselves.
 The mask wipes are made from natural, fresh smelling ingredients and they do not break down the plastic decreasing the life of your mask.
 Mask wipes are safe for every day cleaning and are often used to prolong time between thorough cleaning.
 Mask strap pads decrease skin irritation caused by contact from mask straps.
 CPAP pillows allow CPAP masks to "hang off" the pillow during sleep, which reduces or prevents torquing and mask leak.

 - Most red marks on the face are caused by over tightening the CPAP mask.
 CPAP masks should only be tightened down enough to create a seal.
 To avoid over tightening your mask, you should work clockwise around the mask, making small adjustments to the headgear, until the mask is securely in place but not overly tight.
-You should avoid pulling too much on one side of the mask than the other.
+You should avoid pulling too much on one side of the mask than on the other.

 By cleaning your mask cushion, nasal pillows, and nasal prongs on a daily basis, you ensure a better seal each time you put on your mask.
 If you know you have a mask that fits, and are cleaning it daily, and still have red marks, consider using Mask Straps Pads which are soft covering for the headgear straps.